nuwave/lighthouse/docs/master/api-reference/directives.md

 Create or update an Eloquent model with the input values of the field.
 """
 directive @upsert(
     """
     Specify the class name of the model to use.
     This is only needed when the default model detection does not work.
     """
     model: String

     """
+    DEPRECATED use @globalId, will be removed in v6

     Set to `true` to use global ids for finding the model.
     If set to `false`, regular non-global ids are used.
     """
     globalId: Boolean = false

     """
     Specify the name of the relation on the parent model.
     This is only needed when using this directive as a nested arg resolver and if the name of the relation is not the arg name.
     """
     relation: String
 ) on FIELD_DEFINITION | ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```

-Lighthouse will try to to fetch the model by its primary key, just like [@update](#update).
+Lighthouse will try to fetch the model by its primary key, just like [@update](#update).
 If the model doesn't exist, it will be newly created with a given `id`.
 In case no `id` is specified, an auto-generated fresh ID will be used instead.